sermon

 It could be that Jesus had this kind of thing in mind when He said, “Everyone, every teacher of the law, who’s been instructed about the Kingdom is like the owner of a grand house who has a store room, and in that store room he keeps these treasures and brings them out and shows them to his guests.”
 Jesus, in context, is speaking after having given us and given the church for twenty centuries of God’s people, seven treasures, the parables of Matthew 13.
 Jesus wants his disciples to understand those parables.

-The Goal of Christ’s Instruction about the Kingdom
+I. The Goals of Christ’s Instruction about the Kingdom

 The Disciples’ Clear Understanding